Adult Training and Development

 What Industries Can This Be Applied To?

 An Adult Training and Development Specialist has many career options available to them.
 Some of the possibilities include working in large corporations, government agencies, and financial institutions evaluating, developing, and conducting employee training programs.
 These programs may be simple orientation programs for new employees designed as an overall company review, or they may be major business process changes, health and safety precautions, or related to information technology usage.

 Specific Amberton Degree Offerings

-At Amberton University, we offer a variety of graduate specializations for students seeking to maximize their marketability and professional skills.
-We have specialization programs on the graduate and undergraduate levels, including standalone programs and those you can earn in conjunction with one of our degree programs.
+At Amberton University, we offer a variety of graduate certifications for students seeking to maximize their marketability and professional skills.
+We have certification programs on the graduate and undergraduate levels, including standalone programs and those you can earn in conjunction with one of our degree programs.
 Along with Adult Training and Development, some of our specializations include Change Management, Conflict Management and Resolution, Diversity Awareness, Executive Leadership, Human Resource Management, Project Management, and Christian Counseling.

 We offer both classroom and distance-learning formats, as well as flexible schedules and easy payment options, to ensure that working adults have access to the educational advancement opportunities they need to achieve their objectives.
 If you think that one of our specializations might be right for you, don’t hesitate to contact us to discuss your educational and career goals.

 The course examines the nature and processes of adult learning, particularly emphasizing learning within organizations.
 Topics include theories on how adults learn, learning styles, assessing learning, developing thinking skills in adults, and training methodologies.

 The course provides the student with methods for analyzing learners’ needs, designing appropriate training programs, and evaluating learning outcomes.